-Without thinking too much, then we directly upload the simple .php shell via this feature.
-But things aren’t going well, the feature has a protection to filter the .php extension (previously, it was vulnerable by giving the .phtml extension).
+Without thinking too much, then we directly upload the simple .php shell again via this feature (previously, it was vulnerable by giving the .phtml extension and fixed.
+Then we tried to test this feature again).
+But things aren’t going well, the feature has a protection to filter the .php extension.
 We tried to combining the extension with upper & lower case (ex: .PhP), also added some number behind the extension (ex: .php3), and tried various way (as far as we know — doubling the extension, null character, added ; character, and more) to bypass the protection, then it failed.
 We always got this lovely warning.

 Then we think, how about the stored XSS, such as maybe upload the .html, .xml, or .svg format?
 Well, this one is successfully uploaded.
 But then, we realized if the file was moving out into the S3 bucket.
 Then, what’s the point if we could trigger the XSS but at the S3 bucket domain?
 Well, since we have no idea to “using” it further, then we assume if this one is not an issue.

 What’s next?
 After we have no idea about how to “use” the “uploaded” file into the S3 bucket, then we back into first page of “news” section that contain so many forms to be add with the new content.

 After looking it carefully, then we realized if there is an “edit” button at the same row with the legitimate file that uploaded into the S3 bucket.